GospelTrust/milpitas.cc/docs/content/_posts/2022-08-31-Peripateo.md

 info | Decription
 :--- | :---
+Vision | A relational movement that connects older brothers/sisters in Christ with young people from partnering churches to bridge our cultural and generational divides.
+Who | We are a team of people who believe in this vision and are working to impact our churches through cross-cultural relationships: Revive Presbyterian Church, Chinese for Christ Church, Milpitas Christian Church, Adonai Nissi Church, the Spectrum Church
 What | Watch [this video] to learn more about the program When | Register by August 14th, 2022
 Who | High school and college students